Introduction to Laravel Passport token authenticator customization

 Here are the steps to create your custom token authenticator:

-1. Create a new class that extends the LaravelPassportBridgeAccessTokenRepository class.
-You can place this class in any directory inside your project.
+class.
+You can place this class in any directory inside your project. -

 Once you’ve completed these steps, your Laravel application will start using your custom token authenticator instead of the default one provided by Passport.